-The Andrews University Department of Nursing, a program based on Seventh-day Adventist precepts and restoration to the Image of God, provides transformational nursing education which equips students to function as professional nurses in direct care, advanced practice, research, and education.
+The Andrews University School of Nursing, a program based on Seventh-day Adventist precepts and restoration to the Image of God, provides transformational nursing education which equips students to function as professional nurses in direct care, advanced practice, research and education.

-Through the following activities, the Department of Nursing encourages students to seek knowledge, affirm faith, and provide changes that impact the world of healthcare:
+Through the following activities, the School of Nursing encourages students to seek knowledge, affirm faith, and provide changes that impact the world of healthcare:

-- Prepare nurses that provide culturally competent, high quality, evidenced-based patient-centered care.
+Prepare nurses that provide culturally competent, high quality, evidence-based patient-centered care.

 Prepare nurses for first-time licensing and certification success.

 Prepare nurses to practice within the Christian context of “Restoration to the Image of God.”

 Teach theoretical underpinning of wellness, illness and disease within the context of the Great Controversy.

 Teach with service/mission focus, medical evangelism.

 Teach current whole-person nursing care across the lifespan which addresses wellness and Illness.